FrancescoZumo/videogame-procedural-music-experimental-setup/README.md

 Our code automatically sorts the randomized order of the videos for each participant.

-Once all the user annotations have been collected, simply run `process_experiment_results.py`, which returns a `.txt` summary with all the statistical test performed, as well as a few useful `.pdf` plots.
+Once all the user annotations have been collected, simply run `process_experiment_results.py`, which returns a `.txt` summary with all the statistical tests performed, as well as some few useful `.pdf` plots.